NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 We're redeclaring the module where `NetworkConnection` is originally defined.
 Note that importing the original module is critical for the type extension to work.

 Now, let's add the `myAccount` property to the `NetworkConnection` type, leaving the code above it as is.
-Please change the above code to the following:
+Change the above code to the following:

 ```ts{4}
 import "hardhat/types/network";